Updates

-Introduction to Mangrove Ecosystem
+Introduction to Mangrove Ecosystems

 The mangrove ecosystem is one of the most vital coastal ecosystems, offering a unique blend of terrestrial and marine biodiversity.
 Found in tropical and subtropical regions, mangroves serve as natural buffers against coastal erosion, sequester carbon, and provide livelihoods for millions of people.
 Despite covering only 0.4% of the global forest area, mangroves play an outsized role in climate regulation, coastal protection, and biodiversity conservation.